tappi287/decryptomatte/README.md

 ### Install via pip
 While you can install this package from PyPi via pip `pip install decryptomatte`
 You'll most likely miss the required binary OpenImageIO wheel for your platform.
+Refer to the [build hints](https://github.com/tappi287/decryptomatte#build-and-install-openimageio-dependency) to build your own OpenImageIO bindings.

 ### Install in virtual environment
 On Windows, you can however clone this repository and install a binary OpenImageIO wheel from my private package index: